 Robotic process automation and business process management are complementary partners in driving digital transformation initiatives.
-RPA has received a lot more publicity in recent years, but BPM is an essential discipline and a key enabler in scaling RPA projects.
+RPA has received more publicity in recent years, but BPM is an essential discipline for enterprises and a key enabler in scaling RPA projects.

 What is RPA?